Working with GordonWeddingFilms

 Preparation, guidance, and clarity

 The quality of a wedding film is largely determined before the wedding even begins.
 A well-prepared day creates better conditions for natural moments, smoother logistics, and a more coherent film.
 Before the wedding, I stay involved through a structured and accessible process.
-Most couples schedule 1 to 3 calls, depending on the complexity of the event, to refine expectations, discuss the flow of the day, and address any concerns.
+Most couples schedule 1 to 3 calls, depending on the complexity of the event, to refine expectations, discuss the flow of the day, coordinate with wedding planners, and address any concerns.
+Pre-production improves both comfort and final film quality.
 These exchanges often go beyond video.
 I regularly help couples improve their timeline, adjust key moments based on light conditions, and anticipate transitions between locations.
 For the wedding of Sam & Zarah in Phuket, we planned three video calls and stayed connected via WhatsApp throughout the entire process.

 Destination weddings or multi-day events